Einavg7/Study-Project-Image-Recognition/use_guide/PeopleCounter.md

 net = cv2.dnn.readNetFromCaffe(args["prototxt"], args["model"])
 ```

 ###### Starts videostream as vs. With vs we would be able to capture frames from our camera.
-If a video path is not supplied, vs grabs a reference to the webcam
+If a video path is not supplied, vs grabs a reference to the webcam.
+The captured data then will be directly stored in the the *csvresult* file in csv format.
+Additionally, file *csvresult1* stores the object ID data in csv format for visualization of the results.
 ```python
 if not args.get("input", False):
 	print("[INFO] starting video stream...")